The 11 best marketing apps for small businesses in 2023

 2. Canva - create marketing graphics

-There’s times you’ll definitely want to use a talented graphic designer, like if you’re considering a rebrand or you’re working on a bigger projects (such as a catalogue launch).
+There’s times you’ll definitely want to use a talented graphic designer, like if you’re considering a rebrand or you’re working on a bigger project (such as a catalogue launch).

-But for standard social media graphics and website banners, it’s most likely not the best use of their time.
-As marketers, being able to create these yourself will save you time and let you launch your campaign quicker.
+But for standard social media graphics and website banners, it’s not the best use of your graphic designer’s time.
+As marketers, being able to create these ourselves saves time so we can launch campaigns quicker.

 We use Canva a lot in the Dash marketing team when creating content.
 In fact, the header for this very blog post was created in Canva!
 If you’re feeling inspired, here’s tips on how to improve your Canva design skills.